-The Ministry is developing a framework of specialised services for people with an intellectual disability whose levels of need for behavioural support are so complex as to require specialist clinical support and intensive levels of co-ordination and agency interface.
-The definition of eligible service users includes those covered by the provisions of the ID(CC&R) Act and the RIDCA eligible civil population who are not subject to Court order.
+The Ministry of Health (The Ministry) has developed a framework of interconnected specialised services for people with an intellectual disability whose levels of need for behavioural support are so complex as to require specialist clinical support and intensive levels of co-ordination and agency interface.
+The definition of eligible service users includes those covered by the provisions of the Intellectual Disability (Compulsory Care and Rehabilitation) Act 2003 (ID(CC&R) Act) and the NIDCA eligible civil population who are not subject to Court order.